debug-ito/jQluster/doc/protocol.md

 `body.callback_this` field is the context object of the callback function for the event.
 It is the object you refer to as `this` in the callback function.

-`body.callback_args` field. is an array of argument objects supplied to the callback function for the event.
+`body.callback_args` field is an array of argument objects supplied to the callback function for the event.

 Note that `body.callback_this` and `body.callback_args` can contain "remote DOM pointers".
 See below for detail.